dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

   }
 ```

 The above code is quite verbose but can be basically divided into three parts.
 The first part loads the common values `m0`, `gx`, `gy`, `xperp`, and `yperp`.
-The second part on lines TODO performs the calculation depending on the values of `gx` and `gy`.
+The second part on lines [736-871](https://github.com/dendibakh/perf_challenge4/blob/master/canny_baseline/canny_source.c#L736) performs the calculation depending on the values of `gx` and `gy`.
 The third part writes into the resulting array depending on the calculated values `mag1` and `mag2`.

 This nested loop suffers from a large number of branch mispredictions, which can be confirmed with `perf`.
 Any attempt in reducing the number of branches will result in better performance.
 Branches in this case prevent auto-vectorization since compilers do not know how to deal with them.